caoimhedaly/endangered-project-1/README.md

   *Google maps API <https://cloud.google.com/maps-platform/> - using google maps for developers i was able to insert a map with the charity location.

+ ##Sources:

+ W3Schools <https://www.w3schools.com/> - I followed a tutorial on w3schools in order to implement the tooltips.

+ JSfiddle <https://jsfiddle.net> - I followed a tutorial on js fiddle to create modals.

  ##Testing:

+ *Home Page :
+ i.The home page is mobile responsive, the navbar collapses to a dropdown menu accessed via a button button at a width of 990px. ii.Some of the images in the gallery are hidden on a small screen.

+ *Most at Risk :
+ i. click on the Most at Risk link in the navbar, it takes you to this page. ii.
+On a large screen, when you hover over each image, white text transitions from the left on a semi-transparent background. iii.
+On smaller screens, the text 'click image' appears at the bottom left corner of each image to inform you that you must click the image to reveal the text. iv. media icons - on hovering over the media icons, a tooltip informs the user that the site is under construction.
+ v.
+On smaller screens, each article of text lays below the respective image.
+On larger screens the text lays to the right of the image. vi.
+Again the dropdown menu functions as a navbar on smaller screens on this page.

+ *Save the species :
+  i. click the save the species link in the navbar, this page opens. ii. click on each of the links on each card, a modal opens to inform you that the site is under construction. iii. click on the X at the top of the modal box, the modal closes. iv. media icons - on hovering over the media icons, a tooltip informs the user that the site is under construction.

+ *Contact Us :
+ i. click on the contact us link in the navbar to open this page. ii. form - click the dropdown menu on the form to chose you query
+          - click the submit button and a modal opens to inform the user that this is under construction. iii. map - zoom in and out on the map iv. media icons - on hovering over the media icons, a tooltip informs the user that the site is under construction.
+ v. on smaller screens, the navbar collapses to a dropdown menu.

  ##Deployment: